petrikreus/comp-se-200-assignment/test_report.md

 # Definition of done

-- when has the test target as a whole passed testing
-- example of bug/issue report to ease the burden of documentation, and a pre-defined list of bug/issue categorization ( e.g. bug severity rating such as minor, medium, major).

-This section provides complementary information that was missing from the testing plan.

-The target of the testing is to test the most critical parts of the utility library.
-The files chosen for the tests are essential for the front end using the utility library, which is why all tests must pass, until the testing is deemed as passed.
+The target of the testing was to test the most critical parts of the utility library.
+The files chosen for the tests are essential for the front end using the utility library, which is why all tests must pass, until the testing can be deemed as passed as a whole.

-The severity rating of the bugs from the least critical to the most critical is
+The following severity rating of the bugs is utilized, listed from the least critical to the most critical:

 - minor
 - medium